 Trellis: The structure of posts and wires that supports a grapevine.

 Titratable acidity: The measure of total acid in must or wine, which is expressed as its tataric acid content.

 Trockenbeerenauslese: The highest category of sweet dessert wine produced in Germany.
-Meaning “dry berry selection,” it indicates that the raisined berries are individually picked to insure that only fully raisin dried grapes are used for the wine.
+Meaning “dry berry selection,” it indicates that the raisined berries are individually picked to ensure that only fully raisin-dried grapes are used for the wine.

 Troncais: Name of a category of French oak shipped from the Troncais region.

 Trunk: The main, vertical body of a grapevine which supports all the top growth.

 Ullage: The empty space above the liquid in a wine bottle, barrel or tank.
 Too much ullage can lead to unwanted aerobic bacteria growing on the surface of the wine.
 Corrected by topping.

 Varietal: A wine produced primarily from a single grape variety and so labelled.

 Veraison: The mid-way point in berry development, when they change from green to purple (in red grapes) or green to lighter green (in white grapes) and become soft.